choochootrain/99-haskell-problems/README.md

 61. Count the leaves of a binary tree.
 61A.
 Collect the leaves of a binary tree in a list.
 62. Collect the internal nodes of a binary tree in a list.
+62B.
+Collect the nodes at a given level in a list.